-Have you ever wondered why some viruses affect some people more than others?
+Have you ever wondered why some ILLNESSES affect some people more than others?

 The simple answer is, it’s all to do with the immune system.
 Children, the elderly and those with suppressed immune systems are most susceptible whilst those with a healthy immune system tend not to be affected.

-Most viruses produce relatively mild, cold like symptoms; however others can be severe involving serious pneumonia, other complications and in some instances, death.
+Most illnesses produce relatively mild, cold like symptoms; however others can be severe involving serious pneumonia, other complications and in some instances, death.

 So, what causes a suppressed immune system?